Perspective-Software/tag-n-slack/README.md

-# tag-n-slack
+# Tag n' Slack

-Creates a new Tag with a Changelog and notifies Slack about the release
+Creates a new Tag with a Changelog from `CHANGELOG.md` using the `version` from `package.json` and notifies Slack about the release.